Twitter Reacts With Rage To Anthony Bourdain 'Murder' Conspiracy Theory Pushed Instantly By Alex Jones

 “Black folks loved this man because he didn’t appropriate, when it came to us all he could do was celebrate.
 He told the world we were the center of Southern and Brazilian food and he let us speak for ourselves.
 Anthony Bourdain was the John Brown of food media,” Twitty wrote on Twitter.

-“Anthony Bourdain did not exploit race or religion or other human conflicts,” Twitty wrote.
+“Anthony Bourdain did not exploit race or religion or other human conflicts,” Twitty tweeted.
 “Rather he illuminated how food played a role in the deep passions behind those conflicts and challenged us to not see bad or good but human.”